 #LightenCASL urges our federal government to implement the following revisions to Canada’s Anti-Spam Legislation (CASL):

-CASL’s current consent rules are the most difficult in the world to comply with and they, therefore, create an anti-competitive environment for our Canadian businesses.
-According to CASL, the legislation applies to all businesses (both inside and outside of Canada), however, it’s our Canadian companies who are most prone to private right of action lawsuits (effective as of July 1, 2017) and regulatory administrative monetary penalties (AMP)—at the time of this writing, 100% of all published AMPs have been against Canadian entities.
+The current provisions of consent under CASL are too narrowly prescriptive, putting our Canadian businesses at a competitive disadvantage against foreign counterparts who fall under less prescriptive rules.
+According to CASL, the legislation applies to all businesses (both inside and outside of Canada), however, it’s our Canadian companies who are most prone to private right of action lawsuits (if the provisions are ever enacted) and regulatory administrative monetary penalties (AMP)—as of October 2017, 100% of all published AMPs have been against Canadian entities.

 If our federal government implements the above three recommendations, Canadian businesses will be able to easily comply with CASL, Canada’s global economic competitiveness will improve, and consumers will remain protected.